Coprosma, Mirror Plant: planting, cultivation

 Where to Plant Coprosma?

 From its New Zealand origins, Coprosma has retained a certain sensitivity and a preference for mild climates.
-Not very hardy, it begins to suffer at temperatures of -3 or -5 °C (sometimes down to -8 °C at the extremes, in very well-drained soil), and prefers mild winters.
+Not very hardy, it begins to suffer at temperatures of -3 or -5 °C (sometimes down to -8 °C at the extreme, in very well-drained soil), and prefers mild winters.
 Hybrids often show greater resistance to diseases as well as cold.
-It is only cultivated in open ground in coastal gardens spared from severe frosts.
+It is only grown in open ground in coastal gardens spared from severe frosts.
 In regions with harsh winters, it should be grown in a pot on the terrace or balcony throughout the growing season before being stored away for winter in a cool, bright room that is minimally heated or unheated.

 Coprosma montana (© Forest and Kim Starr)